- All Ages

 Yes, Longsands Beach is wheelchair friendly.

-Longsands Beach has not told us if they are fully pushchair friendly.
+No, Longsands Beach have stated they are not pushchair friendly.

 Longsands Beach has not told us if they are dog friendly.

 Anything else I should know?

 There is an onsite shop